 - Place your charcoals to the opposite end of the grill, allowing the block to heat up carefully.

 - Alternative: If you’re using a gas grill, follow the Gas Range steps to heat your salt block.

-With its many purposes, all-important benefits and lack of additives and artificial ingredients, Himalayan salt is clearly a notch above other types of salt sold nowadays.
-Even better, studies have highlighted the importance of adding sodium sources such as Himalayan salt to your diet, because of its capabilities in enhancing your well-being.
+With its many purposes, all-important benefits and lack of additives and artificial ingredients, Himalayan salt is clearly a notch above other types of salt sold on the market.
+Studies have highlighted the importance of adding sodium sources such as Himalayan salt to your diet, mainly for its potential in enhancing your well-being.

 Do remember, however, that for Himalayan salt to work its magic, you must consume it in moderation alongside potassium-rich foods.
 Despite Himalayan salt's unique characteristics, it isn't the only key for improving health and lowering risk for diseases.

-Consuming a real and whole food diet and increasing physical activity remain to be the major factors that can help you achieve these goals.
+Consuming a real and whole food diet and increasing physical activity remain as the major factors that can help you achieve these goals.

 Frequently Asked Questions About Himalayan Salt